‘Days Of Our Lives’ Spoilers: Chad Confirms That Stefano DiMera Is Alive

 Days of Our Lives spoilers reveal that Stefano DiMera is alive.
-The shocking plot twist will be revealed very soon as Stefano’s son, Chad DiMera (Billy Flynn) will make the startling confession.
+The shocking plot twist will be revealed very soon as Stefano’s son, Chad DiMera (Billy Flynn), will make the startling confession.

-According to Celebrating The Soaps, fans will see Chad and his wife, Abigail Deveraux DiMera (Kate Mansi) back in Salem following Friday’s big time jump.
+According to Celebrating the Soaps, fans will see Chad and his wife, Abigail Deveraux DiMera (Kate Mansi), back in Salem following Friday’s big time jump.
 The couple will apparently have a conversation about Chad’s devilish father when the Stefano bombshell will be dropped.

 The news of Stefano being alive usually wouldn’t be a surprising revelation to fans.
 The character’s nickname is “The Phoenix,” and he has risen from the ashes more times than viewers can count.
 However, this time is different.
 Actor Joseph Mascolo, who portrayed the fan-favorite villain for decades, passed away in December of 2016 following a storyline where Hope Brady (Kristian Alfonso) shot and killed the character.